 In The Know Cycling is ad-free, subscription-free, and reader-supported.
 If you want to help keep it rolling without any added cost to you, buy your gear and kit after clicking the store links on the site.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish our independent, comprehensive and comparative reviews.
 Thank you, Steve.
 Learn more.

 REVIEWS OF THE BEST POWER METERS

-As I wrote in the opening of this post and detailed in the sections above, there are no performance differences that should matter to most road cycling enthusiasts between the six market-leading and widely available road bike power meter options.
+As I wrote in the opening of this post and detailed in the sections above, no performance differences should matter to most road cycling enthusiasts between the six market-leading and widely available road bike power meter options.

 Other cycling power meters made for roadies either serve more narrow groups of enthusiasts or are higher-priced or both.

 PEDAL POWER METERS

 A power meter built into a road bike pedal is the easiest to install and transfer between bikes.
 It is also compatible with any road crankset a cyclist might own.
 This makes pedal power meters like the Favero Assioma among the most attractive options for enthusiasts who want to use a power meter.
 This is especially the case if you have more than one bike or different model cranksets on the bikes where you want to measure power.

 And while there’s no significant performance or training benefit or prescription for roadies from measuring and analyzing independent left and right power sensor data, power meter pedals are equipped to do so in ways that fewer crank arm power meters outside Shimano ones can and that spiders can only estimate algorithmically.